15 Nov My Wife Has Student Loans?

-1. Check the StudentLoans.gov website: On this website I can see if there are any other student loans associated with my wife’s social security number that we don’t know about.
+1. Check the StudentLoans.gov website: On this website, I can see if there are any other student loans associated with my wife’s social security number that we don’t know about.
 This is the easiest way to figure out if someone has fraudulent taken loans out in your name.
-Although, when I looked up my wife’s loans the information was there, but some of it was out of date.
+Although, when I looked up my wife’s loans the information was there, some of it was out of date.
 It’s definitely worth checking.

-2. Request More Information: I am going to call Navient to get the background on all of the loans that have showed up in her account.
+2. Request More Information: I am going to call Navient to get the background on all of the loans that have shown up in her account.
 I am going to request the background paperwork that they have on the loans (since we don’t have it).
 Ask for as much information as possible and copies of all original loan documents.

 4. Schedule a regular money convo with my wife: This “new” student loan debt has been a big wake-up call for us.
 We are both committed to having more focused and productive discussions about money.
 Neither of us really want to have these conversations, but I am going to push for it even though my wife has no interest in managing our finances.
 I think it’s important for her to understand the saving and investment decisions I am making for our future.

 Stay tuned to see how I tackle my wife’s unexpected student loan debt over the coming months.
 And to see how our money conversations go.